spectras/django-hvad/docs/internal/manager.rst

         :class:`~django.db.models.Q` objects given in args.
 If no args were given or they don't contain a language code, it searches the :class:`django.db.models.sql.where.WhereNode` objects on the current
         queryset for language codes.
-If none was found, it calls :meth:`language` without an argument, which in turn uses :func:`~django.utils.translation.get_language` to enforce a language to
+If none was found and :meth:`all_languages`, was not used on the queryset, it calls :meth:`language` without an argument, which in turn uses :func:`~django.utils.translation.get_language` to enforce a language to
         be used in this queryset.